Monte Carlo Study of Critical Fermi Surface with Spatially Disordered Interactions

-By lowering the external field and going across the PM-FM phase boundary, the $Z_2$ symmetry of Ising spins is spontaneously broken.
+By lowering the transverse field and going across the PM-FM phase boundary, the $Z_2$ symmetry of Ising spins is spontaneously broken.
 Hence, the degeneracy of fermions with different spins is also broken, and two distinct FS are formed.
 In the inset of Fig.~\ref{fig:fig1} we demonstrate the fermionic spectral weight extract from the imaginary time Green's function $G(\mathbf{k}, \tau = \beta / 2) \sim N(\mathbf{k}, \omega = 0)$ which can be used to locate the FS~\cite{schattnerIsingNematicQuantum2016}.
 The nearly circular FS indicates that the triangular lattice has weaker anisotropy, which is also supported by the subsequent self-energy data.
-A twisted boundary condition implemented with inserting magnetic flux in the $x-y$ plane is used to improve the resolution.
-More information can be found in Supplementary Note 2.

 The interaction that causes nFL behaviors also gives rise to superconductivity, and one can improve the transition temperature $T_c$ by enhancing the interaction.
-As discussed in Supplementary Note 4, many superconducting order parameters are allowed in our model, and the strongest channel is the layer-singlet, spin-triplet one.
-Until the lowest temperature $T = 0.025$ that we can access, no signature of superconductivity is found, as shown in Supplementary Note Fig. S5.
+As discussed in SI Appendix 4, many superconducting order parameters are allowed in our model, and the strongest channel is the layer-singlet, spin-triplet one.
+Until the lowest temperature $T = 0.025$ that we can access, no signature of superconductivity is found, as shown in SI Appendix Fig. S5.
 In fact, the extremely low transition temperature has been seen in other spin-fermion bilayer models, though the mechanism is not yet fully understood~\cite{xuRevealingFermionicQuantum2019}, which makes the spin-fermion bilayer models an ideal platform to study critical quantum fluctuations.

-\textbf{Non-Fermi liquid behaviors and modified Eliashberg theory for the clean model} \\ One of the most significant characteristics of nFL in theory is the zero quasiparticle weight at the FS, while for the Fermi liquid, the quasiparticle weight is a finite value.
-We use the method in Ref.~\cite{chenLifshitzTransitionTwo2012} to calculate quasiparticle weight from fermionic self-energy $\Sigma(\mathbf{k}, \omega_n)$ we get in DQMC,
+Based on the calculation of fermionic Green's function and the self-energy, we find the clean model on the triangle lattice can be well described by the MET, similar to the square lattice case~\cite{xuNonFermiLiquid+12017}, as shown in SI Appendix 6 and 7.